neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 * We assume that you have set up a wallet in the CLI and imported a private key of a LTM account with some BTS funds in it.
 We will refer to this account as `your-base-account`.

-* We assume that you have already created two other accounts which will act as the milti-sig approving accounts.
+* We assume that you have already created two other accounts, which will act as the milti-sig approving accounts.
 We will refer to these accounts as `approving-account-1` and `approving-account-2`.

 ### Get account IDs